Upper School Curriculum

 AP Chemistry

-Prerequisites: Chemistry (Honors Chemistry suggested), with Chemistry teacher recommendation based on classroom performance Corequisite: Precalculus, Honors Precalculus or higher math
+Prerequisites: Chemistry (Honors Chemistry suggested), with Chemistry teacher recommendation based on classroom performance

 AP Computer Science

 To be successful in this difficult, fast-paced course, a student must be a disciplined and independent learner.
 Designed to serve as a first course in computer science for students with no prior computing experience, Advanced Placement Computer Science is equivalent to a one-semester college-level course.
-Because the development of computer programs to solve problems is a skill fundamental to the study of computer science, a large part of the course is built around the development of computer programs or parts of programs that correctly solve a given problem.
-The course also emphasizes design issues that make programs understandable, adaptable, and, when appropriate, reusable.
+Because the development of computer programs to solve problems is a skill fundamental to the study of computer science, a large part of the course is built around developing computer programs or parts of programs that correctly solve a given problem.
+The course also emphasizes design issues that make programs understandable, adaptable and, when appropriate, reusable.
 In addition, an understanding of the basic hardware and software components of computer systems and the responsible use of these systems are integral parts of the course.
 Students taking this course will take the AP Computer Science A exam.
 This course is not considered a laboratory science in terms of graduation requirements.

 Prerequisite: At the Honors Geometry or higher math level during sophomore year with science teacher recommendation based on facility with mathematical reasoning, comfort with algebraic functions and function notation and the ability to communicate thoughts clearly in written form.